 You just got home from a long day at work and your dog is staring at you with expectant eyes.
 “It’s dinnertime, mom!”
 Suddenly, you remember: you were supposed to stop for dog food on your way home!
 Now you’re facing an empty bag of kibble and an increasingly hungry dog.

 Sure, you could put your shoes back on and head to the supermarket.
 But chances are, you have all the ingredients for a tasty, homemade dog meal at home.

 These last-minute doggy dinners will satisfy your dog’s hunger until you can make it to the store.
 We don’t recommend making a habit of thrown-together dog meals, as they may not have all the nutrients your dog needs.
 But in the event of a work night emergency, these dog food hacks will do the trick!

 Before you start raiding the fridge, you should know what components make for a nutritionally-sound dog meal.

-3 Rules for What to Feed Your Dog When You’re out of Dog Food
+Three Rules for What to Feed Your Dog When You’re Out of Dog Food

 - Avoid excess sodium and fat, which can cause excessive thirst and tummy trouble